DevCycleHQ/devcycle-docs/docs/best-practices/getting-started-guide.md

 ![Feature Targeting QA Users at DevCycle](/june-2022-targeting-rule-devcycle.png)

 We can also customize other aspects of our flag.
-The "Serve" dropdown allows us to choose which variation will apply to our targeting rule.
+The "Serve" dropdown allows us to choose which Variation will apply to our targeting rule.
 In our case, we'll keep it set to "Variation On" for our QA Users.
 The "Scheduling" dropdown allows us to schedule the release for later.
 We'll leave the Scheduling set to "None."

 Since targeting rules are specific to each environment in a project, we can provide different rules for each stage of our feature's deployment.
 For this tutorial, we'll just be working in the Development environment, so we can leave the targeting rules for Staging and Production environments as is.